 Tim Flannery’s books include Chasing Kangaroos: A Continent, a Scientist, and a Search for the World’s Most Extraordinary Creature and, most recently, Atmosphere of Hope: Searching for Solutions to the Climate Crisis.
-He lives in Australia.
-(March 2017)
+(April 2017)

 Where Song Began: Australia’s Birds and How They Changed the World